discos/doc/user/noto/Frontend.rst

 .. admonition:: WARNING:

-    * Even if the calibration diode is a device inclueded in the frontend, it is controlled through the TotalPower backend.
+    * Even if the calibration diode is a device included in the frontend, it is controlled through the TotalPower backend.
 As a consequence, the "calmux" must be properly configured - see details in the backend section.